rcsb/py-rcsb_app_file/README.md

 `--link` connects to a Redis container if the container is running on the same machine as the files API

 # Error handling

-Errors related to 'shared locks' are generally fixed by deleting the 'shared-locks' directory and, if necessary, restarting.

 For production, Redis variables are set to expire periodically.
 However, hidden files are not, so a cron job should be run periodically to remove lingering hidden files from the deposit or archive directories.